 An excellent option for adopting a Maltese Chihuahua mix is to go through a rescue.
 You may find a Malchi at your local shelter or general animal rescue.
 If you can’t, try contacting some breed specific rescue groups as they often rescue mixed breeds as well.

-Maltese Chihuahua Mix Puppy
+Maltese Chihuahua Mix Puppies

 The one thing you want to avoid when adopting your new puppy is puppy mills.
 Do not shop at pet stores, and vet any breeder you’re considering buying from.